EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 above, it is the only option required to produce a working configuration.)

-You may optionally specify `--layout layoutname` to set one of the supported BDR use-case variations.
-The current options are bronze, silver, gold, and platinum (default: gold).
+You also must specify `--layout layoutname` to set one of the supported BDR use-case variations.
+The current options are bronze, silver, gold, and platinum.
 The bronze, gold and platinum layouts have a BDR witness node to ensure odd number of nodes for Raft consensus majority.
 Witness nodes do not participate in the data replication.

 You may optionally specify `--bdr-node-group groupname` to set the name of the BDR node group (default: bdrgroup).